Tonghak Peasant Revolution: Son Hwa-Jung and the Buddha's Navel

-Later stories claim that the parchment in question was a secret guideline on revolutions that was written by Jeong Yakyong, a Silhak scholar, and that Jeon Bongjun modeled the revolution after the book.
+Later stories claim that the parchment in question was a secret guideline on revolutions that was written by Chŏng Yagyong, a Silhak scholar, and that Jeon Bong-jun modeled the revolution after the book.
 Others claim that the parchment's destiny was to bring the downfall of the Joseon Dynasty.

 The current Dosol Cliff Buddha has a squarely shaped hole in place of the navel.